-Find out about hormone treatment for prostate cancer, when you have it and possible side effects.
+You might have hormone therapy for prostate cancer.
+Find out about when you have it and the possible side effects.

 Hormones occur naturally in your body.
 They control the growth and activity of normal cells.
 Testosterone is a male hormone mainly made by the testicles.